14-Day Luxury Itinerary for the South Island

 - Glenfern Villas

-For more details on our top recommendations, take a look at the 5 Best Luxury Accommodation in Franz Josef.
+For more details on our top recommendations, take a look at the 5 Best Luxury Accommodations in Franz Josef.

 Day 7 – Explore Franz Josef

 Most travellers visit Franz Josef to set foot on the famous glacier itself.
-One of the most accessible and private options is a scenic helicopter flight complete with a snow landing, such as with HeliServices.NZ (more info on Viator or Tripadvisor).
-Another option is a group heli-hike on the glacier with Franz Josef Glacier Guides (on Viator or Tripadvisor).
+One of the most accessible and private options is a scenic helicopter flight complete with a snow landing, such as with HeliServices.NZ (more info on Viator, Tripadvisor and Klook).
+Another option is a group heli-hike on the glacier with Franz Josef Glacier Guides and The Helicopter Line (on Viator, Tripadvisor and KKday).

 If you catch yourself in Franz Josef in bad weather, however, you can always soak the disappointment away at the Glacier Hot Pools (more info on Viator or Tripadvisor) or be pampered at the Amaia Luxury Spa of the Scenic Hotel Franz Josef Glacier.